 A typical bedroom suite consists of the bed, a dresser, and at least one nightstand.

 A bed is a piece of furniture specifically designed for sleeping.
-A standard bed consists of a mattress resting on springs, supported by a flat, rectangular frame.
+Most beds consist of a mattress resting on a box spring mattress, which is then supported by a flat, rectangular frame.
+Some beds, like platform beds, allow you to forgo the box spring.

 Types of Beds

 Four poster beds have four posts at each corner of the frame.
-Originally designed to support curtains or upholstered panels that enclosed the bed, today, the term generally refers to a bed without drapery.
-The posts can be of equal or varying height and can be tall or short, short defined as the post being 3 feet high.
-A pencil bed is a type of four poster named for its tall, thin, tapered posts.
+Originally designed to support the curtains or upholstered panels that enclosed the bed, today, the term generally refers to a bed without drapery.
+The posts can be of equal or varying height and can be tall or short.

 The canopy bed is essentially a four poster bed with a covering.
 Canopies are made from a variety of materials, including wood and roped wire.
-A canopy frame can be added to most four poster beds where the posts of the bed are of equal height.
 When purchasing a four poster or canopy bed, make sure that the ceiling height will allow a few inches of space between the ceiling and the posts or the top of the canopy.

 Platform beds consist of a raised platform or frame, which supports the mattress without aid of a box spring.
 For this reason, they are considered to be the most economical type of bed since you will only need to purchase a regular innerspring or futon mattress.
 A platform bed is ideal for decorating average or smaller sized rooms, because the bed is generally not as high as a standard bed; using a platform bed as the focal point will make the room appear larger and more spacious.